-The IRS offers payment plans and the potential for an offer in compromise (which, for those eligible, may allow you to settle your debt for less than you owe if paying in full would create financial hardship).
+The IRS offers payment plans and the potential for an offer in compromise, which, for those eligible, may allow you to settle your debt for less than you owe if paying in full would create financial hardship.
 In some instances, you may also be able to temporarily delay collection until your financial situation improves.
-Depending on your situation, there can also be set-up fees, application fees, and of course, interest and penalties that continue to add up onto the amount you owe until it’s paid in full.
+Depending on your situation, there can also be set-up fees, application fees, interest, and penalties that continue to accrue, increasing the amount you owe until it’s paid in full.

 Another option is to charge your tax expense to a credit card.
 The IRS charges a processing fee, which varies depending on the payment system you choose, if you pay with a credit card.

 If you do choose to borrow money from friends or family, be clear about expectations from the beginning.
-For example, setting up a repayment plan could ensure everyone is on the same page.
-This is essentially you getting a loan to pay taxes, but without having to go through a bank.
+For example, setting up a repayment plan could lessen the chance for miscommunication and hurt feelings.

 Lines of Equity or Credit